AxdeKlerk/BotB-25/README.md

 Richard Wells - Code Institute Mentor - who helped guide me through the process from start to finish,

-My team mates on my course - Steve Powell, Robert Lewis and Jordan Acomba who agreed to form a weekly study group on a Sunday evening, giving us time to discuss different aspects of our projects as we went along, and by no means least
+My team mates on my course - Steve Powell, Robert Lewis and Jordan Acomba who provided continued support and motivation in our weekly study group, every Sunday evening, which gave us time to discuss different aspects of our projects as we went along, and by no means least

-Barry (the dog) for reminding me that you can't be succesful at work without play times.
+Barry (my dog) for reminding me that you can't be susuccessful  at work without play times.